4richardchen/stopaapihate.github.io/index.md

 # What _you_ can do About anti-Asian Hate
 Read a [simpler version of this page](//t.co/f8iWLI8kuU) ([Tweet](//twitter.com/joeyng/status/1362922187611537408)); [summary](//facebook.com/invisibleasians/posts/103494218467377); [Facebook singular post](//facebook.com/photo/?fbid=10160909652963135&set=a.10150625334458135); [link list](//t.co/UiClM97MOj) ([alt](//bit.ly/aapilove)); an [explanation](//nextshark.com/anti-asian-assaults-racism-may-lee); or below.

+It's a lot.
+Because you can do a lot.

+Our diversity is our power.
+We've many paths to power.

 ## Be, Stay Informed
 Read [a list](//t.co/ZjhkbXa6OG) or a [report](//t.co/dGcdasjJeZ).